massalabs/massa-standards/wallet/dapps-communication.md

 Communication between the DApp and the wallet will use event-based messaging.
 There are two types of events:

 - those used by the extension to communicate with the web page.
-Those events are triggered on a static target:
+Those events are triggered on a static target: an invisible paragraph with id `massaWalletProvider` attached `document.body`.
-`window.massaWalletProvider`;
 - those used by the web page to communicate with the extension.
 Those events are triggered on a extension specific
-target: `window.massaWalletProvider-<wallet provider name>`.
+target: an invisible paragraph with id `massaWalletProvider-<wallet provider name>` attached `document.body`.

-> _NOTE:_ If the wallet provider is named AwesomeWallet, the target for this extension would be:
+> _NOTE:_ If the wallet provider is named AwesomeWallet, the target for this extension would obtain an id:
-`window.massaWalletProvider-AwesomeWallet`; so in javascript: `window['massaWalletProvider-AwesomeWallet']`
+`window.massaWalletProvider-AwesomeWallet`; so in javascript: `document.getElementById(providerEventTargetName)()'massaWalletProvider-AwesomeWallet')` would point to this target.

 ### Commands